 To Tweeze or Not to Tweeze

-- Remember this basic rule: The front of your brow should never drop below the back part of the brow.
-Don’t over pluck the top of the brow either as it adds an unnatural look.
+- Remember this basic rule to eyebrow shaping: The front of your brow should never drop below the back part of the brow.
+Don’t over-pluck the top of the brow either as it adds an unnatural look.

 - Never tweeze your eyebrow into a straight line.